Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Overloading and References.md

 ---
-title: Overloading and References date created: 星期一, 五月 27日 2024, 11:46:53 中午 date modified: 星期六, 六月 1日 2024, 2:08:36 下午
+title: Overloading and References date created: 星期一, 五月 27日 2024, 11:46:53 中午 date modified: 星期六, 六月 1日 2024, 11:07:27 晚上
 ---

 ## Dynamic Allocation in C++

 [[Dynamic Allocation in C]]

 ### Use `new` to create new instances

 1. prototype of new
    `new <classname> (args,...)`
-   new will return a pointer to a constructed class instance Use () to include arguments passed to constructors, omitted if there are no arguments On failure new throws an exception, which terminates the program 注意new一般会与constructor配合initialzie an instance and create a pointer to the instance
+   new will return a pointer to a constructed class instance
+   Use () to include arguments passed to constructors, omitted if there are no arguments
+   On failure new throws an exception, which terminates the program
+   注意new一般会与constructor配合initialzie an instance and create a pointer to the instance
 2. Example:
    `MyClass* m = new MyClass (arg1, arg2, ...);`
    It can also used to dynamically allocate an array.
    `MyClass*m = new MyClass[42];`

    ```c++
    int (*a)[3] = new int[n][3];
    for (i = 0; i< n; i++) for (j = 0; j < 3; j++) {a[n][j] = 0;}

 ```

 > [!warning]